hdrz/convertor/docs/index.md

 ## Note

-This is the first program I ever wrote in object pascal (or any language), so the style and logic are not the best you can find...
+This was the first program I ever wrote in object pascal (or any language), so the style and logic are not the best you can find...

 ## License